Oxford History of the United States: Hofstadter and Woodward co-editorship

 The Oxford History of the United States book series originated in the 1950s with a plan laid out by historians C. Vann Woodward and Richard Hofstadter for a multivolume history of the United States published by Oxford University Press, modeled on the Oxford History of England, that would provide a summary of the political, social, and cultural history of the United States for a general audience.
-The press's initial vision was to publish six volumes about discrete periods of American history and six volumes about historical themes (such as economic history) across the entirety of the United States' history, though this plan did not remain in place.
+The press's initial vision was to publish six volumes about discrete periods of American history and six volumes about historical themes (such as economic history) across the entirety of the United States' history.
+This plan did not remain in place.

 In 1961, Hofstadter and Woodward began their co-editorship, inviting scholars to write for the series and initially optimistic that they would receive many manuscripts, though the project proved to be more challenging than initially envisioned as they struggled to secure authors for volumes.
-The series invites authors to write volumes, with the invitee having the option to accept or decline.
+The series invites authors to write volumes.
 New fields of historical study emerged in the 1960s, and personal issues intervened for some of the authors.
 Hofstadter and Woodward tried but failed to contract the Atlantic historian Bernard Bailyn for the series' volume on the American Revolution.
-In 1962, the series contracted Stanley Elkins and Eric McKitrick—both former students of Woodward—to write a volume covering 1789 to 1815.
+In 1962, the series contracted Stanley Elkins and Eric McKitrick—both former students of Hofstadter—to write a volume covering 1789 to 1815.
 Kenneth M. Stampp signed to write the volume about the American Civil War, but he withdrew from the series; Woodward and Hofstadter replaced Stampp with William W. Freehling, who had initially signed to write the volume about the early nineteenth century, or Jacksonian era, replacing Freehling in turn with Charles Grier Sellers.
 Among historians connected with the series at one time or another were Morton Keller, John Lewis Gaddis, Stanley Elkins and Eric McKitrick.
 Though some of these historians completed books as a result of their respective assignments, none of them was published as part of the series.